 Organic food, while healthy, can also put a strain on your wallet.
-Your food bill will not be as low as your couponing neighbor there are some things you can do to reduce your costs and still maintain the healthy lifestyle that you are aiming for.
-Here are 10 things you can do to ease the burden at the checkout.
+Your food bill will not be as low as your couponing neighbor there are some things you can do to reduce your costs and still maintain a healthy lifestyle that you are aiming for.
+Here are the 10 tips for saving money when you pay for organic groceries.

 One of the best ways to stretch your dollar is to know what you should buy organic and when it is unnecessary.
 The worst offenders according to the Environmental Working Group (EWG) are the following 12 fruits and vegetables; apples, celery, cherry tomatoes, cucumbers, grapes, hot peppers, nectarines, peaches, potatoes, spinach, strawberries, sweet bell peppers, kale/collards, and summer squash.
 These foods when grown conventionally test positive for over 40 chemicals.